-DNREC’s Emergency Prevention and Response Section, the Delaware Fire School, and numerous New Castle County volunteer fire companies under the command of the Holloway Terrace Fire Company were the responders; working with Croda personnel, the release was contained by approximately 11 p.m. the same day it occurred.
+DNREC’s Emergency Response Team, the Delaware Fire School, and numerous New Castle County volunteer fire companies under the command of the Holloway Terrace Fire Company were the responders; working with Croda personnel, the release was contained by approximately 11 p.m.

 Investigations by Croda, Inc. determined that the release was caused by a failed flange gasket on the water reboiler (“E-430”) piping servicing the purification column (“T-430”).
 The gasket used was of a material not suitable for the operation.
 The investigation of the release by the Department of Natural Resources and Environmental Control (DNREC) confirms these findings.

 The Delaware Memorial Bridge was closed to traffic as a precautionary measure due to the potentially hazardous nature of ethylene oxide, which is flammable and toxic.
 The bridge was cleared to be reopened at approximately 11:05 p.m. after the release had been stopped.
-The decision was made by the Incident Commander.
+The decision was made by the Incident Commander and supported by DNREC.